 Checking references is a time consuming component in the hiring process, however it is critical.
 Recent statistics show that approximately 40 percent of resumes contain misleading or inflated information about employment and/or education histories.
 Let the professionals at Crimcheck™ verify the information presented by your applicants — degrees, certifications, employment histories and more — so that your hiring team considers only the most qualified candidates.
 Crimcheck offers three different levels of references, Personal, Professional and Academic.

-A professional reference can extend beyond the HR Department and could be a colleague, supervisor or past co-worker from a different company.
+A professional reference can extend beyond the HR Department and could be a colleague, supervisor or past co-worker from previous employers.
 This reference is provided by the applicant and gives insight into their strengths and weaknesses, working habits, ability to collaborate on team projects, previous responsibilities, capabilities and accomplishments.
 It is a realistic assessment of the candidate in the workplace.

-Academic references can be especially useful because unlike an education verification which verified only institution attended, type of degree earned (or dates attended if no degree was earned) and major, an Academic Reference can detail specific qualifications your organization may want or require along with how they handle challenges, particulars about their organizational skills and communication skills.
+Academic references can be especially useful.
+An education verification verified only institution attended, type of degree earned (or dates attended if no degree was earned) and major.
+Academic Reference can detail specific qualifications your organization may want or require along with how they handle challenges, particulars about their organizational skills and communication skills.
 This type of reference is also helpful if the candidate has little employment history or is just out of school.